pervezfunctor/mini-dotfiles/README.md

 # Installation

-If you are only interested in `zsh` configuration, just link or copy zshrc from this repo to ~/.zshrc
+If you are only interested in `zsh` configuration, just link or copy zshrc from this repo to ~/.zshrc.
+For example

 ```bash
   git clone https://github.com/pervezfunctor/mini-dotfiles.git ~/.config/mini-seartipy